Workshops

 Facilitating feeding whilst tube fed

-Choice of oral feeding method/equipment Successful but safe and practical oral feeding
+Successful but safe and practical oral feeding

 ABOUT THE PRESENTER : SARAH STARR

 Sarah has extensive experience in the assessment and management of eating, drinking and communication issues.
-Experience has been gained whilst working at The Spastic Centre, Westmead Hospital, The Children's Hospital at Westmead and in private practice over the past 36 years.
+Experience has been gained whilst working at the Cerebral Palsy Alliance (formerly the Spastic Centre, NSW), Westmead Hospital, The Children's Hospital at Westmead and in private practice over the past 39 years.

 Specialising in oromotor movements, oral and craniofacial abnormalities (eg. tongue-tie, cleft palate, dental speech problems), severe feeding aversion and early feeding difficulties (breast, bottle feeding and with solid transition and eating skills.
 Sarah has wide experience with a range of congenital syndromes, chromosome disorders, cleft palate, developmental delay, brain injury, prematurity, cerebral palsy, disability and autism.

-Sarah has many years of experience and speciality in transitioning infants and children from tube to oral feeding.
+Sarah has many years of experience in transitioning infants and children from tube to oral feeding.
 Sarah also specialises in medico-legal assessments and provides regular lecturing and mentoring to students, allied health professionals and parent groups.

 Sarah is currently working in private practice with her caseload primarily focused on infant and childhood feeding difficulties including breast and bottle feeding difficulties, difficulties transitioning to solid foods and a range of feeding disorders associated with conditions such as craniofacial abnormalities, down syndrome, autism and congenital syndromes.